 NYS Department of Environmental Conservation (DEC)

-What Is the DEC?
+What Is the Department of Environmental Conservation?

 The New York State Department of Environmental Conservation (DEC) is the state agency responsible for protecting New York's natural resources and environment.
 Unlike the city agencies that property owners typically deal with, DEC is a state-level agency with jurisdiction across all of New York State, not just New York City.